 Type I Plugs will be located at the transition between the surface and intermediate casings and the transition between the intermediate and production casings.
 This area is usually the top of the Salado Formation and the bottom of the Castile Formation, roughly 800 feet and 4,000 feet below the surface, respectively.
-Type II This plugging configuration has a portion of the production casing

-- Type II This plugging configuration has a portion of the production casing salvaged.
+Type II This plugging configuration has a portion of the production casing salvaged.
 Where the production casing was cut, a plug must be installed.
-If a plug occurs between 2,150 feet and 2,700 feet (above the hypothetical brine pocket) and the other plugs occur at the top of the Salado Formation and below the Castile Formation, it is considered a Type II configuration. - Type III This configuration is the same as above except the removed production casing plug occurs above 2,150 feet. - Type IV Extra plugs, in addition to those of Type II, have been emplaced above 2,150 feet. - Type V The minimum regulatory requirements require a surface plug and a plug occurring at the bottom, provided no water-bearing zones were encountered.
-This type of plugging configuration is not common. - Type VI This configuration has a solid cement plug through a significant portion of the salt section.
+If a plug occurs between 2,150 feet and 2,700 feet (above the hypothetical brine pocket) and the other plugs occur at the top of the Salado Formation and below the Castile Formation, it is considered a Type II configuration.
+Type III This configuration is the same as above except the removed production casing plug occurs above 2,150 feet.
+Type IV Extra plugs, in addition to those of Type II, have been emplaced above 2,150 feet.
+Type V The minimum regulatory requirements require a surface plug and a plug occurring at the bottom, provided no water-bearing zones were encountered.
+This type of plugging configuration is not common.
+Type VI This configuration has a solid cement plug through a significant portion of the salt section.
 This configuration, like the others, may have additional plugs above and below the salt-section plug.

-There were five hydrocarbon wells plugged in the nine-township area during the reporting period and 12 others outside the nine-township area.
-Two of the 17 wells were in the KPLA.
-Sixteen of the 17 wells will be used in the permeability assessment update (see Table 9 and Table 10).
-One was shallow (952 feet) and will not be used.
+There was one hydrocarbon well plugged in the nine-township area during the reporting period and 18 others outside the nine-township area.
+One of the 19 wells was in the KPLA.
+All of the 19 wells will be used in the permeability assessment update (see Table 9 and Table 10).